THE YACHT

 Two fresh water hoses, one on coil

-Deck wash hose (for washing the anchor chain, on ocean passages also used as a shower)
+Deck wash hoses (for washing the anchor chain, on ocean passages also used as a shower)

 Two inlet shore power cables (120 + 230 V)